Nursing

 Prerequisites

-Must be taken as a first course in the RN to BS program.
+For the RN to BSN Student, or permission of the instructor.
+Must be taken as a first course in the RN to BSN program.

-This course is designed to enhance the RN to BS student’s ability to perform comprehensive and focused health assessments relevant to the client’ healthcare needs.
-Emphasis is on the professional nurse’s role in assessment for health promotion, illness and injury prevention, and mitigation of acute and chronic healthcare concerns.
+Enhance the RN to BSN student’s ability to perform comprehensive and focused health assessments tailored to client’s healthcare needs.
+Emphasis is on the professional nurse’s role in assessment for health promotion, illness and injury prevention, and the management of acute and chronic healthcare concerns.

 Online only.